RakhithJK/hackerschoice-kb-wiki/LSDR.md

 <h2>0x05 POCSAG/FMS Summary</h2>

 Collecting the POCSAG and FMS data over a period of time gives you a nice base for correlation and more recon, e.g. by looking up parts of the messages, and by checking out different frequencies which might contain a different spectrum of message types.
-What I saw so far are not only the mentioned messages, but also data from server monitoring, information about incoming tickets and/or e-mail, license plate readers at big companie's truck gates, stock market trading, uninterruptible power supplies, detailed messages of ambulance dispatches and burglary alarms to name a few.
+What I saw so far are not only the mentioned messages, but also data from

+* server monitoring
+* information about incoming tickets and/or e-mail
+* license plate readers at big companie's truck gates
+* stock market trading
+* uninterruptible power supplies
+* detailed messages of ambulance dispatches
+* burglary alarms

+to name only a few.

 <h2>0x06 ADS-B</h2>

-So, being curious what else might be out there, I continued to inspect [ADS-B](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) to see if I would be able to receive information similar to the one presented at sites like https://flightradar24.com.
+So, being curious about what else might be out there, I continued to inspect [ADS-B](https://en.wikipedia.org/wiki/Automatic_Dependent_Surveillance%E2%80%93Broadcast) to see if I would be able to receive information similar to the one presented at sites like https://flightradar24.com.
 ADS-B globally operates mostly at a predefined frequency of 1090MHz.
 Again, we split the process of displaying relevant data into

 * setting the tuner, receiving and collecting the data
 * export/pipe that into a sort of decoder